 The plan is a pay-as-you-go and therefore, is not funded.
+There are no assets accumulated in a trust that meet the criteria in paragraph 4 of GASB 75 in connection with the plan.

 Actuarial Methods and Assumptions